center-for-threat-informed-defense/tram/CONTRIBUTING.md

 You are welcome to comment on issues, open new issues, and open pull requests.

-Pull requests should target the **develop** branch of the repository.
+Pull requests should target the **master** branch of the repository.

 Also, if you contribute any source code, we need you to agree to the following Developer's Certificate of Origin below.

 ## Reporting Issues

 * Describe (in detail) what should have happened.
 Include any supporting information that may be helpful in resolving the issue.

 * Be sure to include any steps to replicate the issue.

 ## Submission Guidelines

 You are welcome to comment on issues, open new issues, and open pull requests.

-Pull requests should target the **develop** branch of the repository.
+Pull requests should target the **master** branch of the repository.

 Also, if you contribute any source code, we need you to agree to the following Developer's Certificate of Origin below.